Sustaining School Improvement through School-University Partnerships during the Post-Pandemic Era

 Submitted articles must not have been previously published, nor should they be under consideration for publication anywhere else, while under review for this journal.

-Opening date for manuscripts submissions: 15th of July, 2023
+Opening date for manuscripts submissions: 16th August 2023

-Closing date for manuscripts submission: 15th of October, 2023
+Closing date for manuscripts submission: 15th October 2023

 Email for submission information: [email protected]